mathewlewallen/awesome-free-tools/README.md

 ## Other Emulators

+- [RetroArch](https://github.com/libretro/RetroArch) - Open-source, cross-platform emulator that allows to play games from a wide variety of retro gaming consoles and platforms. 🪟 🍎 🐧 🟢 ⭐
 - [PPSSPP](https://ppsspp.org/) - PSP emulator for any OS. 🪟 🍎 🐧
 - [Dolphin](https://dolphin-emu.org/) - GameCube and Wii emulator. 🪟 🍎 🐧
 - [PCSX2](https://pcsx2.net/) - PlayStation 2 emulator with compatibility for most games. 🪟 🍎 🐧